A locally modified second-order finite element method for interface problems and its implementation in 2 dimensions: Implementation

 \section{Implementation}

 The locally modified finite element method is based on a patch-wise parametric approach.
-Let ${\cal T}_h$ be the triangulation.
-We denote by $P\in {\cal T}_h$ the patches, which are quadrilaterals with 25 degrees of freedom.
-Depending on the location of the interface, we have two kinds of patches: \begin{itemize} \item If the patch is not cut by the interface, then the patch is split into four quadrilaterals $K_1,\;...\;,K_{4}$.
+Let {${\cal T}_P$ be the triangulation in patches}.
+We denote by $P\in {{\cal T}_P}$ the patches, which are quadrilaterals with 25 degrees of freedom (see Figure~\ref{fig:implement}).
+Depending on the location of the interface, we have two kinds of patches: \begin{itemize} \item If a patch is not cut by the interface, {we divide} it into four quadrilaterals {$T_1,\;...\;,T_{4}$}.
 In this case we take the standard space of piecewise biquadratic functions as follows:

-where $\hat{P}$ is the reference patch on the unit square $(0,1)^2$ consisting of the four quadrilaterals $\hat{K}_1,...,\hat{K}_{4}$. \item If the patch is cut by the interface, then the patch is split into eight triangles $T_1,\;...\;,T_8$.
+where $\hat{P}$ is the reference patch on the unit square $(0,1)^2$ consisting of the four quadrilaterals {$\hat{T}_1,...,\hat{T}_{4}$}. \item If the patch is cut by the interface, {we divide} into eight triangles $T_1,\;...\;,T_8$.
 Here we define the space of piecewise quadratic functions as follows:

-where the reference patch $\hat{P}$ consists of triangles $\hat{T}_1,...,\hat{T}_8$. \end{itemize} In both cases, we have locally 25 basis functions in each patch (see Figure~\ref{fig:implement})
+where the reference patch $\hat{P}$ consists of eight triangles $\hat{T}_1,...,\hat{T}_8$. \end{itemize} In both cases, we have locally 25 basis functions in each patch (see Figure~\ref{fig:implement})